The Reformed Churches in the Netherlands

 4. Structure of the Churches and Church Federation

 Our Church Order, going back to the Synod of Dordt of 1618-19, helps our church life to be organized and orderly, for the sake of the purity and peace of the church.
-A number of churches in a region form a classis; a number of classes form a regional synod.
-Four delegates from the nine regional synods come together once every three years and form a General Synod.
-Deliberation is going on to create a new Church Order, which should take effect starting in 2014.
+A number of churches in an established area together form a “Region” and delegates from these Regions make up the Synod.
+In 2023 a new Church Order has been put into use.

 5. Reflection on Liturgy

-Further, our traditional liturgical forms for baptism, personal profession of faith, the Lord’s Supper, and for marriage ceremonies have been modernized.
+Our traditional liturgical forms for baptism, personal profession of faith, the Lord’s Supper, and for marriage ceremonies have recently been modernized.

-We use a modern Bible translation as a rule in our church services, the New Bible Translation (the “Nieuwe Bijbelvertaling”), a version produced by the Dutch Bible Society, which is true to the original languages (Hebrew, Aramaic, and Greek), but in current, common Dutch.
+As a rule, in our church services we use the New Bible Translation (the “Nieuwe Bijbelvertaling”), a version produced in 2021 by the Dutch Bible Society, which is true to the original languages (Hebrew, Aramaic, and Greek), but in current, common Dutch.
 It is comparable to the NIV version in English.
+During the service scripture reading can also be done by church members, other than the minister.

 We want to be Biblical, orthodox, living Reformed churches, valuing our tradition, but also seeking to make use of contemporary language, methods and techniques, and of the various gifts of the congregational members, to celebrate our salvation in Christ, spread the Gospel, and glorify the Lord.